John O'Donoghue (1960s pitcher): Cleveland and Baltimore

+In April 1966, the A's traded O'Donoghue and cash to Cleveland for pitcher Ralph Terry.
+He played the 1966 and 1967 seasons for Cleveland.
 O'Donoghue's finest major league effort was against the Detroit Tigers on August 19, 1967.
 He pitched a one-hit complete game shutout at Tiger Stadium that day, striking out 11 and walking only two batters.
 The Tigers had such players as Dick McAuliffe, Al Kaline, Willie Horton, Bill Freehan, Eddie Mathews, and Norm Cash in the lineup, but O'Donoghue was almost untouchable.
 Freehan got the only Tiger hit, a second-inning single, as the Indians won 5–0.